The Best Natural and Plastic-Free Baby Toys and Products

 I’ve also noticed that similar to fast fashion, cheaply made stuffed animals fall apart way faster.
 We were unfortunately given a little teddy bear when my daughter was born and bits of fur would come off in my hand just picking it up (we did not give it to her).
 This synthetic fur is not only bad for the environment but easily ingested by babies.

-Plastic-free and Organic Stuffed Toys
+Stuffed Plastic Free and Organic Baby Toys

 - Apple Park – makes lovely animals and baby doll toys from 100% organic cotton and stuffed with a corn fiber stuffing.
 We love the Apple Park organic dolls as an alternative to plastic dolls (pictured below).

-- Under the Nile – has toys made in a fair trade certified factory from organic and bio-dynamically farmed cotton and stuffed with organic cotton too!
+- Under the Nile – has stuffed toys made in a fair trade certified factory from organic and bio-dynamically farmed cotton and stuffed with organic cotton too!
 Their organic breathable loveys make an especially good choice for babies.

 - Ouistitine – hand makes toys and stuffies from natural and reclaimed materials (such as upcycled wool sweaters).